-33 See First Appeal Decision on Detention, para.
+28 See First Appeal Decision on Detention, para.
 24.

-34 SPO Submissions, paras 10-11, 16.
+29 SPO Submissions, paras 10-11, 16.

-36 SPO Submissions, para.
+31 SPO Submissions, para.
 12 referring to, IA017/F00011, Court of Appeals Panel, Decision on Hashim Thaçi's Appeal Against Decision on Review of Detention ("Third Appeal Decision on Detention"), 5 April 2022, confidential, paras 41-48.
 A public redacted version was issued on the same date, IA017/F00011/RED.

-witnesses testify.37 In this respect, the SPO asserts that this risk has realised, as Mr Thaçi has violated the Panel's order by, inter alia: (i) providing visitors with information elicited during the testimony of protected witnesses; and (ii) passing instructions intended for future SPO witnesses regarding the form and content of their upcoming testimony, resulting in the Panel modifying the conditions of detention, and as charges has been confirmed against Mr Thaçi in Case 12.38 According to the SPO, this demonstrates that the risk of obstruction is well-founded, and that Mr Thaçi's conduct is detrimental to the safety, security and well-being of witnesses, and directly prejudicial to the integrity of the proceedings.39
+witnesses testify.32 In this respect, the SPO asserts that this risk has realised, as Mr Thaçi has violated the Panel's order by, inter alia: (i) providing visitors with information elicited during the testimony of protected witnesses; and (ii) passing instructions intended for future SPO witnesses regarding the form and content of their upcoming testimony, resulting in the Panel modifying the conditions of detention, and as charges has been confirmed against Mr Thaçi in Case 12.33 According to the SPO, this demonstrates that the risk of obstruction is well-founded, and that Mr Thaçi's conduct is detrimental to the safety, security and well-being of witnesses, and directly prejudicial to the integrity of the proceedings.34

-19. As submitted by the SPO,40 the Panel has previously determined and reiterates that Mr Thaçi has: (i) the interest and ability to interfere with the proceedings; (ii) attempted to undermine the SC and offered benefits to persons summoned by the SPO; (iii) a position of influence in Kosovo which could allow him to elicit the support of sympathisers; and (iv) increased knowledge of the evidence underpinning the serious charges against him.41
+17. As submitted by the SPO,35 the Panel has previously determined and reiterates that Mr Thaçi has: (i) the interest and ability to interfere with the proceedings; (ii) attempted to undermine the SC and offered benefits to persons summoned by the SPO; (iii) a position of influence in Kosovo which could allow him to elicit the support of sympathisers; and (iv) increased knowledge of the evidence underpinning the serious charges against him.36

-20. The Panel notes that, in light of the ongoing trial proceedings, the names and personal details of certain highly sensitive SPO witnesses have been, and will continue to be disclosed to the Thaçi Defence,42 and have or will therefore become known to a broader range of people, including to Mr Thaçi.
-This, in turn, increases the risk of sensitive information pertaining to witnesses becoming known to members of the public before the witnesses in question give evidence.
-In this context, the Panel considers that the release of an accused with sensitive
+18. The Panel notes that, contrary to the SPO's submissions,37 the SPO has indicated that it does not intend to call any further witnesses as part of its case and, therefore, there are no SPO witnesses yet to testify.38 Nonetheless, the Panel maintains its view that, in light of the ongoing trial proceedings, the names and personal details of certain highly sensitive SPO witnesses have been disclosed to the Thaçi Defence,39 and have therefore become known to a broader range of people, including to Mr Thaçi.
+This, in turn, increases the risk of sensitive